Health Insurance in Australia

 Expats with permanent residency are entitled to public healthcare in Australia which is paid for by taxes.
 Expats will need to present their permanent visa, travel documents and passport to be issued with a card granting them access to public healthcare.
 Whilst treatment in a public facility is covered, other aspects of medical care may only be partially funded.

 Expats going to Australia on a working visa will need to have international medical insurance in place.
 Australian officials will require proof that each individual is covered.
+In instanced where you have emigrated with your family, you my be best taking out a policy for international health insurance for families.

 Some Australian residents also pay extra for a private policy to cover expenses that the public scheme does not.
+If you are an expat, this may include dental cover for expats for example.

 Belgium, Finland, Italy, Malta, the Netherlands, New Zealand, Norway, the Republic of Ireland, Slovenia, Sweden and the UK have an agreement with Australia.
 Expats from these countries can get publicly funded medical care in Australia, and vice versa for Australian expats.
 However, health insurance is still required.